User Community Service Desk Downloads

 For this tutorial, prepare:

-• Reference data table: A table containing your approved reference values (for example, valid territories, departments, or status codes).
+• Reference data table: A table containing your approved reference values (for example, valid territory codes, department names, or product categories).

 Prerequisites